-Through our Growing Water Smart workshop series, we've trained over 135 community representatives and impacted the lives of over 3,200,000 Coloradans in the last four years.
+Through our Growing Water Smart workshop series, we've trained over 135 community representatives and impacted the lives of over 3,200,000 Coloradans in the last five years.
+We have expanded our program to also serve Arizona and California communities.